FromSunNews/sui-interface-demo/README.md

 ## Using dddappp to implement "Dependency Injection"

+This repository contains a demo of how to implement DI in Move contracts.

+### Project structure

+There are three Move projects in the repository:

+* `core`: The core model project of the domain.
+Includes the core business logic of the domain and the "interfaces" core business logic depends on.
+* `impl`: The implementations of the "interfaces" required by the core model.
+* `di`: The project that demonstrates how to implement dependency injection.

+---

 Now, let's use dddappp, the real killer for efficiency gains, and then just show you the code.
 Otherwise, if you want to manually code the following solution, it might be a bit of a pain in the ass. 😂